fox27374/linux-basics/doc/Labguide/install-ssh-key.md

 # Install SSH key
 ## Commands
-Use the following commands to navigate through the filesystem:

 | Command | Description |
 | --- | --- |
 | wget | transfer files from url |